brendanlong/prince-of-the-dark-kingdom/src/book-2/chapter-09.md

 analyze the moment in excruciating detail.

 "It *got her.
 Got her, just like the other one.*It *got them both.
 Got the annoying one twice.
-Tee hee hee..."*
+Tee hee hee...*"

 A moment later

-"*...King will be so happy..."*
+"*...King will be so happy...*"

 An earlier memory forced it's way through, this time of Inana standing erect on the dueling platform her hood flared in anger, but her words calm.

 "*Princeling.
 King's little princeling... sweet tongued child...
-No, no, little princeling would not treat Inana this way."*
+No, no, little princeling would not treat Inana this way.*"

 Princeling... if Harry was the princeling, then the King would have to be-